sim0njo/docs/docs/Phc2MqttV5.md

 - [Configure PHC Interfaces](#configure-phc-interfaces) and put PHC Mgmt Interface Admin State to 'Enabled', then press Save

-- [Configure STM Daemon](#configure-stm-daemon) and put Operating Mode to 'Proxy', select 'Generate from transferred project' under Configuration, then press Save
+- [Configure STM Daemon](#configure-stm-daemon) and put Admin Mode to 'Proxy' under Configuration, then press Save

 - Reboot the module to let changes take effect